Britwad/GPTree/LivingDocument.md

 The components of our app that power the backend provide two main functionalities: first, we have a database, Prisma, that will allow us to store all of the ‘things’ that a user will be able to access through GPTree, and second, Groq, the LLM that will actually allow us to generate responses to the questions a user asks.
 For the frontend, we have a React app that will allow the client to see their trees and interact with our program.
 We are also using **NextAuth.js** to manage user authentication through both **Google sign-in** and **magic link** login methods.

 To provide an interface between our frontend app and the tools in our backend (Prisma, Groq), we have an API layer that will allow the frontend code to ‘talk’ to the backend.
 We don’t want the client side code to directly interact with our database (which is already impossible with Prisma) or Groq for security reasons, control reasons, authorization reasons, etc. so we have ‘REST endpoints’ that our frontend will call.
-We can use the standard HTTP/HTTPS ‘fetch’ method to access these endpoints, which will then use server side code to call the appropriate tool’s API.
+We can use the standard HTTP/HTTPS ‘fetchʼ to access these endpoints, which will then use server side code to call the appropriate tool’s API.
 Our frontend will receive JSON responses from these calls, and then parse them appropriately.

 We plan to **deploy GPTree on Vercel**, which provides built-in support for Next.js serverless functions and easy integration with Prisma.
 This allows for efficient deployment, continuous integration, and scaling with minimal configuration.

+### 7.2 Detailed View of System Architecture

+First, we will specify the way our fronend and backend communicate.
+We can call our endpoints with `fetch`, which allows us to provide information through the url or through the request body.
+When dealing with a request body, we use the NextRequest object's .json() method to convert the request into JSON, and the ZodObject .parse() method to convert this JSON into the appropriate record, which gives us the ability to catch an error if the request is not properly formatted.
+In general, we have our own schemas defined for every inetraction our frontend and backend have (for example, the schema that the frontend must satisfy to create a new user, plus the schema of what it will get back), and all of these are handled with Zod.
+Note that the validation_schemas.ts file contains any and all schemas we send/recieve or otherwise need to parse.

+We will move from the 'farthest' parts of the backend (I.E. Prisma and Groq) to the 'closest' (I.E. the app that the client interacts with).

+- Prisma
+  - Includes its own methods for us to call in our backend: `create()`, `findMany()`, `deleteMany()`, etc.
+  - After parsing a request to ensure it contains the information prisma requires to add/delete/alter entries in tables (e.g. CreateUserSchema in validation_schemas.ts), the route will call the appropriate prisma method, and then handle the returned information as needed
+  - Depending on the operation, the backend route will send a different JSON object back to the client, for example, when a user is created, this JSON contains a record matching the `User` type in validation_schemas.t
+- Groq
+  - Includes its own methods for us to call in our backend: `create()`, `createInterface()`, etc.
+  - Just like with Prisma, the backend will parse a request via Zod, then call the appropriate method from the Groq API
+  - Groq, however, will also access our database in order to get access to the text associated with nodes that give the LLM the context it needs to generate good responses, and this will occur with the same prisma methods that the other routes use
+  - Once the route gets what it needs from Groq, it will complete any remaining operations and return a JSON object to the client containing the response and any other data we choose to include
+- API Layer
+  - Consists of a file structure that Next.js uses for handling route navigation/resolution, where 'route.ts' files exist at all endpoints that our backend provides
+  - The client can request, alter, or upload information to our database via `GET` and `POST` methods implemented in these files
+  - Routes generally accept a NextRequest object, and somtimes other paramters, and return a JSON object via NextResponse.json() to the client
+  - Routes in the backend are the only area where we actually reach out to our external tool API's (Prisma and Groq)
+- Frontend
+  - Navigation between different frontend pages occurs via the Next.js router, and backend interaction occurs via `fetch` methods.
+  - The frontend will handle any and all HTML for the webpage, but will utilize the JSON it recieves from the backend
+  - When calling backend endpoints, the frontend will use the information stored in its own state to provide the information these routes require, and if it isn't able to, it will change its behavior (i.e. the HTML it's displaying) depending on the status codes it recieves from the server

-### 7.2 Data Storage and Schema
+### 7.3 Data Storage and Schema

 In general, there are four ‘things’ we need to store: **User information**, **Trees**, **Nodes**, and **Flashcards**.
 Prisma gives us a convenient abstraction about our relational database, as we can store actual objects and collections of objects inside of it.
 Prisma handles the conversion of this object abstraction into a form that actually matches the RDB abstraction, so we just have to think about objects.
 Our top-level schema is represented below in simplified database tables.